 Leaf Area Index (LAI)

-The total leaf area per unit ground area, indicated by the Leaf Area Index (LAI), is crucial for determining the photosynthetic capacity of rice plants and ultimately influences crop yield through light interception by the canopy.
-The LAI of rice varieties, measured at active tillering, panicle initiation, and flowering stages, increased progressively until flowering and was significantly influenced by agronomic management, though the interaction effect was not significant.

 Variety BPT 2411 consistently exhibited the highest LAI across all growth stages, indicating superior performance.
 MTU 1224 had an intermediate LAI, while MTU 1210 recorded the lowest values, reflecting its relatively poorer performance.
 These differences in LAI are likely due to genetic variations, photosynthetic activity, chlorophyll content, and photosynthetic enzyme activity among the varieties.
 The trend of increasing LAI with crop growth, peaking at heading or flowering, aligns with findings by Yang et al. (2023) and Poojitha and Denesh (2022).

 Table 1 Plant Height (m), Leaf Area Index and No of tillers m-2 of rice varieties as influenced by Agronomic management of overaged seedlings during Kharif 2022-23